 Information sent back from T24&graphen

-A．The 35 questions have answers YES&NO&N/A; if there is a COMMENT, then COMMENT is returned to display.
+A.The 35 questions have answers YES&NO&N/A; if there is a comment, then comment is returned to display.

-B．Each problem has evidence, corresponding evidence fields (forming EXCEL) or links or other forms of documentation or NOFOUND; fields such as ALERTC.
+B.Each problem has evidence, corresponding evidence fields (forming EXCEL) or links or other forms of documentation or NOFOUND; fields such as ALERTC.